mesaperry/minimum_path_solver/README.md

 # minimum_path_solver

-This python script, minimum_path_solver.py, functions as an interactive way to create graphs and visualize finding a minimum path.
+This python script, minimum_path_solver.py, functions as an interactive way to create unweighted, undirected graphs and visualize finding a minimum path.
 The tkinter library is used as GUI.
 I based the graph structure off of an implementation found here: https://runestone.academy/runestone/books/published/pythonds/Graphs/Implementation.html

 The first phase is creating the graph.
 The controls are as follows: